Rayji96/foundry-V5/README.md

 * Feedback and fixes by [eisenfuchs]
 * Feedback and fixes by @OldMightyFriendlyGamer#0832
 * Initial testing and DiceSoNice feedback by Clement#1490
+## Dark Pack

 [![Dark Pack]][Dark Pack URL]

+Licensed WoD 5e materials will not be provided as this system is provided for public usage, for free.
+We have made every effort to keep the Dark Pack guidelines as posted at [Dark Pack Agreement].

 [Foundry Shield 11]: https://img.shields.io/badge/Foundry-11-informational
 [Foundry URL]: https://foundryvtt.com